makohda/IDRC_first_step_course_2018/README.md

                  TRAILING:20 MINLEN:50
 ```
 From Trimmomatic web page,
-- TRAILING: Cut bases off the end of a read, if below a threshold quality
+- TRAILING: Cut bases off the end of a read, if below a threshold quality (here, it's 20)
 - MINLEN: Drop the read if it is below a specified length

 threads 4?
 Thread means threads of execution.
 Roughly saying, dividing a single task to four parts to reduce the calculation time.
 phred33??
 Phred score is originally developed for Sanger sequence.
 So, I expect you already know well.
+More detail about options for Trimmomatic, see their page http://www.usadellab.org/cms/?page=trimmomatic

 This fastq file encodes quality values with Sanger institute-style.
 It's offset is 33.
 There is another option, phred64.
 It is for Solexa-style, Illumina 1.3+-style, Illumina 1.5+-style.